 The Crozet Chorus, Inc. seeks to foster the appreciation and enjoyment of choral music in the community though high-quality performances and to inspire singers to realize their musical potential in a non-competitive and supportive environment.

 History of the Crozet Chorus

 The Crozet Chorus was organized by a local resident in the summer of 2015 to provide a venue for singers of all levels.
-Incorporated as a non-profit in December 2015 with a Board of Directors, it is a secular, non-auditioned chorus open to men and women.
+Incorporated as a non-profit in December 2015 with a Board of Directors, the chorus is secular, non-auditioned and open to men and women.
 Our first performance, in December 2015, Songs of the Season, was a resounding success with a capacity audience and a standing ovation!
 Over 70 singers are now part of the chorus.

 The Crozet Chorus performs a varied repertoire—from great composers both classical and modern, to music from across the globe and through the decades.
 We welcome singers of varied abilities and musical backgrounds from throughout the region.
 They come from diverse backgrounds—teachers, farmers, nurses, attorneys, architects, business people, professors, authors, homemakers and computer experts--all united in their love of choral music.
 Crozet Chorus is an educational and community outreach organization devoted to fostering excellence in performances and a greater appreciation of choral music in both chorus members and the community.
 The chorus has no religious or political affiliation.